argoproj/argo-events/docs/validating-admission-webhook.md

 ## Benefits

-Using the validation webhook brings following benefits:
+Using the validation webhook has following benefits:

-1. It notifies the error before the faulty spec is persisted into K8s etcd, so that we don't need to check the condition errors in the `status` field to see if there's any error in the spec.
+1. It notifies the error at the time applying the faulty spec, so that you don't need to check the CRD object `status` field to see if there's any condition errors later on.

 e.g. Creating an `exotic` NATS EventBus without `ClusterID` specified: